What are the Strategic Alliances?

 Forming an alliance has it’s own cons/risks associated with it; they are listed below.

-- There are often hidden costs that may not be visible at the beginning, which will hamper the profitability, or there may be financial difficulties.
+- There are often hidden costs that may not be visible initially, which will hamper the profitability, or there may be financial difficulties.

-- It is difficult to manage the newly formed entity, as there will be institutional and cultural differences.
+- It is challenging to manage the newly formed entity, as there will be institutional and cultural differences.

 - Any actions taken outside the agreement can affect the relationship and, thus, the trust of companies forming the alliance.